kdeldycke/kevin-deldycke-blog/content/posts/how-to-block-ads-in-konqueror.md

   5. Use the `Import...` button to load the "Filterset.G" file you previoulsy downloaded

-  6. Enjoy ad-free web sites !
+  6. Enjoy ad-free web sites!

 By the way, I hope to see the [feature suggested by Andreas Frische](http://bugs.kde.org/show_bug.cgi?id=143495) to get some attention by the Konqueror community: it would be nice to have an integrated auto-updater of filter set in Konqueror (and make this how-to deprecated).